-Indigenous Australian, Jack NORMAN, 6th Reinforcements Egypt & Field Engineers.
+Indigenous Australian, Jack NORMAN, 6th Reinforcements Egypt & Field Engineers

 The troop remained at Richon until the end of the month, before moving to Bir Salem.
-As units were reorganised and disbanded at the end of the war, Sapper Norman was absorbed into the 1st Field Squadron Engineers, where they were employed maintaining services and infrastructure for the remaining troops.
+As units were reorganised and disbanded at the end of the war, Norman was absorbed into the 1st Field Squadron Engineers, where they were employed maintaining services and infrastructure for the remaining troops.

-By June 1919 the squadron had moved closer to the Divisional Headquarters area, in East Kantara, while they waited for their ship to take them home.
-Jack Norman returned on the same ship he arrived in, HMAT Malta and disembarked in October 1919, almost a year to the day he had left.
+By June 1919 the squadron had moved closer to the Divisional Headquarters area, at East Kantara, while they waited for their ship to take them home.
+Norman returned on the same ship he arrived in, HMAT Malta and disembarked in October 1919, almost a year to the day he had left.

 Read more ...

-- SERVICE RECORD: Norman, Jack
+- Service record: Norman, Jack